team-inbox/inbox-reborn/README.md

 Install Inbox Reborn as an **unsigned Firefox addon** (sometimes the version on the Firefox add-ons site is out of date):
 1. Download [this repo's source code here](https://github.com/team-inbox/inbox-reborn/archive/master.zip), and unzip it where you like
-2. Create a new zip file of the main folder's content of the zip file, so that there is no containing 'inbox-reborn-master' folder
+2. Create a new zip file of the main folder's content, so that there is no containing 'inbox-reborn-master' folder
 3. Make sure the Firefox setting `xpinstall.signatures.required` is set to `false` - this is done in `about:config`
 4. On the Firefox addons page, use the "Install Add-on From File..." on the gear menu to install the addon from the zip file you just created